Justin Savin & CJ Patel

 Dancer and Beneficiary Relations

-Dancer and Beneficiary Relations (DBR) is the primary contact for dancers and the primary beneficiary throughout the entire year — and especially during the 30-hours.
-Throughout the year, DBR prepares dancers for the 30 hours, and they educate and connect dancers to the primary beneficiary through the “Hero Program,” facilitating engagement between GiGi’s Playhouse and the Northwestern community.
-On top of these responsibilities, DBR leads the individual fundraising mentorship program.
-Finally, DBR keeps dancers pumped up and motivated (through weekend-of programming and celebrity videos) from the time they register until the final seconds of Block 10.
+Dancer Accessibility & Experience (DAE) is the primary contact for dancers throughout the entire year — and especially during the 30-hours.
+Throughout the year, DAE prepares dancers for the 30 hours, and they educate and connect dancers to the primary beneficiary through a variety of programming, facilitating engagement between CIS of Chicago and the Northwestern community.
+On top of these responsibilities, DAE leads the individual fundraising mentorship program.
+Finally, DAE keeps dancers pumped up and motivated (through weekend-of programming and celebrity videos) from the time they register until the final seconds of Block 10.

 Finance’s primary duty (unsurprisingly) is to track, process and manage all monetary donations made to NUDM.
 Finance manages all dancer fundraising accounts and helps dancers reach their personal fundraising goals.
 Finance also manages and develops the grouphead program to communicate key information, keep teams organized and motivate them all to fundraise.